CodePartnersMD/MD301-guide/curriculum/12/LAB.md

 #### What are we going to implement?

 Given that a user views the application
 When the user interacts with the application
 Then the application should load quickly and perform efficiently

 #### How are we implementing it?

 - Move your SQL queries and view rendering into callbacks.
 Reference the appropriate callback in each route.
 - Move your error handling into a callback.
 - Add a new folder called `partials` and create files that are the same across each view.
-Include the partial files into each view.
+Include the partial files in each view.
 - Redeploy your application.

 ### Feature 3: Continue to style the application

 #### Why are we implementing this feature?

--  As a user, I want a simple, clean looking UI so that my application is easy to navigate.
+- As a user, I want a simple, clean-looking UI so that my application is easy to navigate.

 #### What are we going to implement?